openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 #### Handlebar rail

-Attach the `HandlebarRail` to the handlebar of your bike with two zipties or a single hose clamp.
+Attach the `HandlebarRail` to the handlebar of your bike with two zip ties or a single hose clamp.
 Again, a piece from an old bicycle tube can prevent turning and shifting.

 The large wall contains a pocket for two 20x10x1.9mm neodymium magnets, pushed